History of public relations: Origins as a profession

 The book Today's Public Relations: An Introduction says that, although experts disagree on public relations' origins, many identify the early 1900s as its beginning as a paid profession.
 According to Barbara Diggs-Brown, an academic with the American University School of Communication, the PR field anchors its work in historical events in order to improve its perceived validity, but it didn't begin as a professional field until around 1900.
 Scott Cutlip said, "we somewhat arbitrarily place the beginnings of the public relations vocation with the establishment of The Publicity Bureau in Boston in mid-1900."
 He explains that the origins of PR cannot be pinpointed to an exact date, because it developed over time through a series of events.
 Most textbooks on public relations say that it was first developed in the United States, before expanding globally; however, Jacquie L'Etang, an academic from the United Kingdom, said it was developed in the UK and the US simultaneously.
-Noel Turnball claims it began as a professional field in the 18th and 19th century with British evangelicals and Victorian reformers.
+Noel Turnball claims it began as a professional field in the eighteenth and nineteenth century with British evangelicals and Victorian reformers.
 According to academic Betteke Van Ruler, PR activities didn't begin in Continental Europe as a professional field until the 1920s.

 According to Goldman, from around 1903 to 1909 "many newspapers and virtually all mass-circulation magazines featured detailed, indignant articles describing how some industry fleeced its stockholders, overcharged the public or corrupted politics."
 The public became abruptly more critical of big business.
 The anti-corporate and pro-reform sentiment of the Progressive Era was reflected in newspapers, which were dramatically increasing in circulation as the cost of paper decreased.
 Public relations was founded, in part, to defend corporate interests against sensational and hyper-critical news articles.
 It was also influential in promoting consumerism after the emergence of mass production.